ceribe/dns-spoofer/README.md

 #### Example:

-If your interface is wlo1, your gateway is 192.168.0.1 and victim's MAC is a8:44:12:13:g2:1b then you can run the following command:
+If your interface is wlo1, gateway is 192.168.0.1 and victim's MAC is a8:44:12:13:g2:1b then you can run the following command:

 ```sh
 sudo ./dns_spoofer wlo1 192.168.0.1 github.com guthib.com a8:44:12:13:g2:1b